AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 exl-id: a2eccad5-73ad-48f9-8091-51cee23824e1
 feature: Release Information
 ---
-# Release Notes: October 2024 {#release-notes-oct-24}
+# Release Notes: January 2025 {#release-notes-jan-25}

-Below you'll find all the features included in the October '24 release.
+Below you'll find all the features included in the January '25 release.
 Check your Adobe Marketo Engage edition for feature availability.

 The Release Notes specifically for Adobe Dynamic Chat [can be found here](/help/marketo/release-notes/dynamic-chat.md){target="_blank"}.